cancervariants/gene-normalization/README.md

 The Normalizer supports two data storage options:

 * [DynamoDB](https://aws.amazon.com/dynamodb), a NoSQL service provided by AWS.
 This is our preferred storage solution.
 In addition to cloud deployment, Amazon also provides a tool for local service, which can be installed [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).
 Once downloaded, you can start service by running `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb` in a terminal (add a `-port <VALUE>` option to use a different port)
 * [PostgreSQL](https://www.postgresql.org/), a well-known relational database technology.
+Once starting the Postgres server process, [ensure that a database is created](https://www.postgresql.org/docs/current/sql-createdatabase.html) (we typically name ours `gene_normalizer`).

 By default, the Gene Normalizer expects to find a DynamoDB instance listening at `http://localhost:8000`.
 Alternative locations can be specified in two ways: